RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 }
 ~~~

 `Tip`: Where is the SAVE button?
-CodeReady workspaces will autosave your changes, that is why you can’t find a SAVE button.
-Great isn’t it - no more losing code because you forgot to save.
+CodeReady workspaces will autosave your changes, that is why you can’t find a SAVE button - no more losing code because you forgot to save.
 You can undo with `CTRL+Z` (`CMD-Z` on Mac) or by using the `Edit -> Undo` menu option.

 ####4.
 Test the build